TB-500 Tissue Repair Research Guide | PSPeptides

 Actin Regulation — The Core Mechanism

 By binding G-actin monomers with high affinity, the peptide maintains a ready pool of actin available for rapid polymerization when the cell needs to move.
 This affects lamellipodia and filopodia formation at the cell’s leading edge — the structures that physically drive cell migration through tissue.
-In wound healing, this enhanced migratory capacity allows fibroblasts, keratinocytes, and endothelial cells to reach injury sites faster and in greater numbers than in untreated models.
+In wound healing contexts, this enhanced migratory capacity allows fibroblasts, keratinocytes, and endothelial cells to reach injury sites faster and in greater numbers than in untreated models.

 Wound Healing Acceleration

 The same researchers found that Thymosin Beta-4 stimulated keratinocyte migration 2–3 fold over controls in Boyden chamber assays at concentrations as low as 10 picograms — an extraordinarily potent effect at remarkably low concentrations that suggests precise receptor-level activity within the actin dynamics pathway.
+This potency-to-concentration ratio distinguishes the TB-500 wound healing profile from most other repair peptides in the published literature.

 Anti-Fibrotic Activity